 The Ignatian Law Scholars (ILS) Program recognizes particularly promising members of the entering law school class whose applications reflect the Jesuit values of commitment to academic excellence and service to others.
 ILS receive a renewable Dean’s Scholarship and are assigned faculty and alumni mentors to help with the transition to law school and practice.
 In addition, Scholars gather for special events each semester to get to know each other and other members of the law school community.

-The newest Ignatian Law Scholars class comes from 8 different states and from 11 different undergraduate institutions, including one Historically Black College and University.
-The members of this cohort of Ignatian Scholars come from diverse backgrounds: 6 of 16 identify as a person of color, 9 of 16 identify as women, and 2 of 16 identify as non-binary.
-This class is academically gifted as well as talented musicians, award-winning writers, and dedicated humanitarians.
+The newest Ignatian Law Scholars class comes from 5 different states and from 13 different undergraduate institutions, including one Historically Black College and University (HBCU).
+The members of this cohort of Ignatian Scholars come from diverse backgrounds: 7 of 19 identify as a person of color and 8 of 19 identify as women; at least 5 religious traditions are represented and one parent!
+Additionally, 5 scholars hold advanced degrees.
+This class is academically gifted as well as talented educators and dedicated social justice advocates.
 We are ecstatic to welcome them to Loyola!